sofiajaramillo/DMS-code/2021-05-13-FinalProject.md

 I really wanted to play color in this project.
 As mentioned in my proposal, I was inpired by a project that involved inheretence in cells communicatig with each other.
 So I wanted to incorporate this aspect with that of color.

 What this resulted was the idea of making it so that the creatures evolve in color.
-Starting with a specific color, which they pass on to their children, except
+Starting with a specific color, which they pass on to their children, except with a bit of difference.
+The desired result would be a big group of colored creatures, but because.
+And this paired up with the zoom out feature would result in a big blob of paint with this weid mixture of hue.
+Almost like a paint brush that the mouse controls.